mtabini/seppuku/README.md

 ### Randomizing the termination time

-When a seppuku operation starts, the default `kaishakunin` (“beheading”) method shuts down the server and instructs the worker to disconnect from the parent process (which should then automatically spawn a new worker).
-Before terminating the worker process, `kaishakunin()` (“beheader”) waits a variable amount of time to allow existing requests to be terminated gracefully, after which, if any requests are still open, it calls `process.exit(1)`.
+When a seppuku operation starts, the default `kaishakunin` (“beheader”) method shuts down the server and instructs the worker to disconnect from the parent process (which should then automatically spawn a new worker).
+Before terminating the worker process, `kaishakunin()` waits a variable amount of time to allow existing requests to be terminated gracefully, after which, if any requests are still open, it calls `process.exit(1)`.

 The termination time is randomized in order to minimize the impact that multiple workers started on or around the same time could have if they entered a seppuku at the same time.
 You can provide a set of `minDeferralTime` and `maxDeferralTime` options to determine the randomization boundaries.

 ### Restarting automatically after a certain number of requests

 Seppuku has the ability to restart automatically after a certain number of requests have been processed by the server.
-This can be helpful if you have a creeping memory leak that you cannot attend right away.
+This can be helpful if you have a creeping memory leak that you cannot attend to right away.
 You can set the `maxRequest` option to any arbitrary number, or to zero if you want to turn off this functionality altogether.

 By default, seppuku increments the request counter by one every time a request is processed, regardless of its type.
 If you wish, you can specify a `filter` function that receives the current request alongside the current request count and can pass a different weight value depending on the type of request.
 For example, if you don't want `HEAD` and `OPTIONS` requests to be counted towards the request count, you could write this filter: